Access your Emirates Skywards or Business Rewards account

-To ensure that travel is comfortable and safe for all customers, it is important that baggage carried in the cabin comply with a set of rules and allowances.
+To ensure that travel is comfortable and safe for all customers, it is important that baggage carried in the cabin comply with rules and allowances.

 These allowances may vary depending on your route, class of travel, and Emirates Skywards membership tier.
-You can use our baggage allowance calculator to see exactly what cabin baggage you may bring onto your flight.
+You can use our baggage allowance calculator to see exactly what carry-on baggage you may bring.

 Generally, the amount of carry-on baggage you may bring depends on which service class you are flying.

 First Class and Business Class customers are permitted two pieces of carry-on baggage: one briefcase plus either one handbag or one garment bag.
-The briefcase may not exceed 45 x 35 x 20 cm (18 x 14 x 8 inches); the handbag may not exceed 55 x 38 x 20 cm (22 x 15 x 8 inches); the garment bag can be no more than 20 cm (8 inches) thick when folded.
+The briefcase may not exceed 45 x 35 x 20 cm (18 x 14 x 8 in.); the handbag may not exceed 55 x 38 x 20 cm (22 x 15 x 8 in.); the garment bag can be no more than 20 cm (8 in.) thick when folded.
 The weight of each piece must not exceed 7 kg (15 lbs).

-Economy Class customers are permitted one piece of carry-on baggage, either a handbag or laptop bag, that may not exceed 55 x 38 x 20 cm (22 x 15 x 8 inches) and must weigh no more than 7 kg (15 lbs).
+Economy Class customers are permitted one piece of carry-on baggage, either a handbag or laptop bag, that may not exceed 55 x 38 x 20 cm (22 x 15 x 8 in.) and must weigh no more than 7 kg (15 lbs).

-Note: For customers boarding in India, the size of carry-on baggage may not exceed 115 cm (45.3 inches) in total dimensions (length + width + height).
+Note: For customers boarding in India, carry-on baggage may not exceed 115 cm (45 in.) in total dimensions (length + width + height).

 Duty-free purchases such as liquor, cigarettes, and perfume are also permitted in reasonable quantities for all service classes.
 However, liquid restrictions in effect in many airports may prevent these items from getting past security screening points.
-See more about liquid restrictions.
+More about liquid restrictions